ProlificsPanther/DockerPanther/README.md

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.

 # What this repository contains
-This repository contains 2 branches ; Panther Client &  Panther Web based on docker Panther images.
-Panther Client consist of a sample dockerfile to dockerize Panther Client applications and  Panther Web consists of a sample dockerfile to dockerize Panther Web applications.
+This repository contains 2 branches; Panther Client &  Panther Web Docker files.
+The Panther Client Docker file consist of a sample dockerfile to dockerize Panther Client applications and the Panther Web  Docker file consists of a sample dockerfile to dockerize Panther Web applications.

 ![](BranchInfo.PNG)

 # Panther with Docker
-Containerize your Panther Client and Web applications that makes it easy to develop and deploy.
-You are also make it available globally on Docker Hub(hub.docker.com).
-Our Sample Docker Panther images for Panther Client and Panther Web are avialble on Docker hub.
-Just run a docker pull command.
+Containerize your Panther applications to make it easier to develop and deploy them.
+You can also make it available globally on Docker Hub(hub.docker.com).
+Our sample Docker Panther images for Panther Client and Panther Web are available on Docker hub.
+Just run the docker pull command.

 ![](Docker.png)

 ## Issues
 If you face any issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)

 ## Contribution
-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as quickly as we can.

 Before you begin to code, we recommend discussing your plans through a [GitHub issue](https://github.com/ProlificsPanther/Docker-Panther/issues), especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.